 Since I moved and my new shop is small, I decided to work on some small projects.
-I chose to work on a ring box to have one on hand when it became time to propose to my girlfriend.
+I chose to work on a ring box.
 I wanted to use some techniques that I heard/read about a long time ago, so I decided that the box needed to be round.
 Like a ring.

 Making a cylinder

 I started off with a 2×2x12 block of Bloodwood.
 Just because I liked the color.

 A friend of mine had told me a long time ago that I could use my router as a precision lathe.
 There are some jigs and special tools to consider on the market.
 Since this would be a one-off item, so I was looking for something easier.
 I remember my friend told me that I could do it with circles attached to the block of wood.

 A Google search gave me enough info to start.
 I needed circles to attach to the ends of my block.
 While at the local craft store, I found 3” circles made from thin plywood stock.
 I would have preferred thicker, but beggars can’t be choosers.

 I did my best to find the center of the circle and the center of the block.
 Finding the exact middle of the block isn’t critical.
 If you are too far off, it could cause problems.
 I drilled a large pilot hole as not to put too much pressure on the wood and attached the plywood circles with 1 ¼” drywall screws and hot glue (to keep the circles from turning).